Sociedade Independente de Comunicação: Test phase, launch and Rangel years

 SIC reshuffled its programming in January 1993, weeks ahead of the launch of Quatro.
 Among the highlights was the Lorimar soap Knots Landing, which had never been aired before in Portugal.
 Its premiere caused its afternoon programming for children to move to weekends, starting earlier at 12:00.
 Advertising rates for the channel were also lowered.
 In order to attract a wider male audience, SIC started airing Playboy Late Night on 5 February 1993, on Friday nights.
-To counter RTP's rights to air Formula 1, SIC secured the rights to the CART Indy Car Series in March 1993, at a time where Nigel Mansell and Nelson Piquet competed.
+To counter RTP's rights to air Formula 1, SIC secured the rights to the CART Indy Car Series in March 1993, at a time when Nigel Mansell and Nelson Piquet competed.
 In May the channel premiered the hidden camera show Minas e Armadilhas, Labirinto, adapted from the Dutch format Labyrinth and the return of Roque Santeiro to Portuguese television.
 It also aired highlights of the 1993 Giro d'Italia.
 In June, it had swapped the airtimes of Globo's Renascer and Jornal da Noite due to the Brazilian series' unsatisfactory results.

 SIC celebrated its first anniversary with new programs, Chuva de Estrelas (adaptation of Soundmixshow) with Catarina Furtado, E o Resto é Conversa, the first daytime talk show on a private channel, with Teresa Guilherme, Conversas Curtas with Carneiro Jacinto, comedy series Ora Bolas Marina with actress Marina Mota, new episodes of The Raven and the premieres of Melrose Place, Highlander: The Series and Love & War.
 The channel's share was now averaging 15%, thanks to the increase of national productions.
 Melrose Place aired in its Brazilian Portuguese dub, at the same time as TVI started airing The A-Team in the same format.
 The airing of dubbed versions raised concerns from the Portuguese Association for Deaf People.
 For the Christmas season of 1993, SIC started broadcasting at 11:00 on weekdays.
 On December 22 it screened the Timewatch documentary about Mao Zedong (Chairman Mao: The Last Emperor), which was followed by a debate.
 The airing of the documentary was met with criticism from the Chinese Embassy in Lisbon, alleging it would hurt bilateral relations.

 In late January 1994, SIC started broadcasting at 12:00 on weekdays, airing repeats in the first hour.
 The MTV programs moved to the noon slot, after almost a year airing before closedown.
 Jornal da Noite reverted to the 8pm timeslot.
 On weekends, the channel premiered Home Improvement.
 Later, in February, with the premiere of O Mapa da Mina, the MTV programs disappeared.
 On 14 March, the channel premiered O Juiz Decide, the first court case program on Portuguese television.
 The trials were initially recorded, aiming to make them live at a later stage.
 On April 30, it premiered Caça ao Tesouro, which was hosted by Catarina Furtado, who did the same for Chuva de Estrelas.
 By then, more programs reached the weekly top tens, including the primetime Globo telenovela, Ora Bolas Marina and Perdoa-me.